POPULATION (2020 estimate): 26,635,592

 LANGUAGES: French and English (official)

-LOCAL GOVERNMENT EXPENDITURE (as a percentage of total government budget 2013/14): na
+LOCAL GOVERNMENT EXPENDITURE as a percentage of total government budget 2015/16: 2.9%

-Cameroon is a parliamentary republic with two levels of government, central and local (regions and councils).
+Cameroon is a bicameral parliamentary republic with two levels of government, national and local (regions and councils).
 There is constitutional provision for local government, as well as for an intermediary higher territorial tier (regions), although this has yet to be implemented.
-The main laws governing local government are Law No. 2004/17 on the Orientation of Decentralization, Law No. 2004/18 to on Rules Applicable to Councils, and Law No. 2004/19 on Rules Applicable to Regions.
-The Ministry of Territorial Administration and Decentralization is responsible for government policy on territorial administration and local government.
+The main laws governing local government are Law No. 2004/17 on the Orientation of Decentralization, Law No. 2004/18 on Rules Applicable to Councils, and Law No. 2004/19 on Rules Applicable to Regions.
+The Ministry of Decentralization and Local Government is responsible for government policy on territorial administration and local government.
 There are 374 local government councils, consisting of 360 municipal councils and 14 city councils.
-There are also 43 district sub-divisions within the cities.
+There are also 45 district sub-divisions within the cities.
 Local councils are empowered to levy taxes and charges including direct council taxes, cattle tax and licences.
 The most important mechanism for revenue-sharing is the Additional Council Taxes levy on national taxation, of which 70% goes to the councils.
 All councils have similar responsibilities and powers for service delivery with the exception of the sub-divisional councils, which have a modified set of powers.
-Council responsibility for service delivery includes utilities, town planning, health, social services and primary education, among others.
+Council responsibility for service delivery includes utilities, town planning, health, social services and primary education.

 The United Councils and Cities of Cameroon (Communes et Villes Unies du Cameroun) association was formed from the merger of the Cameroon Association of Towns (Association des Communes et Villes de Cameroun) and the Cameroon Union of Towns and Councils (Union des Communes et Villes du Cameroun).